chandlergibbons/SQLAlchemy-Surfs-Up-Project/README.md

 **Flask API Climate App**

-For the last step in this project I designed a Flask API based on the queries that you have just listed above.
+For the next step in this project I designed a Flask API based on the queries that I have just listed above.

+I created routes for the app.

+1. Home page that lists all the routes avalable